CueMeet/CueHire/docs/docs/intro.md

 To get started with CueHire, you can:

 1. Check out the [Installation Guide](./tutorial-basics/installation)

 ## Development

 The project uses Docker for containerization, making it easy to set up and run locally.
-Check the [Development Guide](./tutorial-basics/development) for detailed instructions on setting up your development environment.
+For detailed instructions on setting up your development environment, please refer to the [Installation Guide](./tutorial-basics/installation).

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./tutorial-extras/contributing) for more information on how to get involved.
+Please check back soon for our contributing guidelines.